albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 userpoints having type ``Logbook``.
 The conversion copies them to the new logbook after showing an information dialog.

-The conversion works best if field ``Description`` in the userpoints was not modified and if no entries were inserted manually.
+The conversion works best if field ``Remarks`` in the userpoints was not modified and if no entries were inserted manually.

 The converted logbook entries are appended to the current logbook.
 The